Fingerprinting LLMs via Prompt Injection: Introduction

 \section{Introduction}

 Large language models (LLMs) are rapidly advancing and increasingly deployed in real-world products~\citep{google2025aimode,openai2025productdiscovery,microsoft2023copilot}.
 As models proliferate across organizations, questions of \emph{provenance}--specifically, verifying whether a given model has been derived from a particular released model--become critical.
-Establishing provenance is important both for safeguarding intellectual property~\citep{tramer2016stealing,wang2018stealing,carlini2024stealing}, since training a competitive LLM requires substantial compute, data, and engineering effort, and for ensuring accountability by detecting unauthorized redistribution.
-However, reliably establishing provenance is far from trivial, especially once models have been altered through post-processing such as post-training or quantization.
+Establishing provenance is important both for safeguarding intellectual property~\citep{tramer2016stealing,wang2018stealing,carlini2024stealing}, since training a competitive LLM requires substantial computational resources, data, and engineering effort, and for ensuring accountability by detecting unauthorized redistribution.
+However, reliably establishing provenance for LLMs is far from trivial, especially once models have been altered through post-processing such as post-training or quantization.
 For clarity, we refer to the released model under protection as the \emph{base model}, and to any model under investigation as a \emph{suspect model}.

 Existing LLM provenance detection methods fall into two main categories. \emph{Proactive methods}~\citep{wang2025fpedit,wu2025editmf,gloaguen2025robust,wanli2025imf} embed signals into the base model during training--such as watermarks or injected fingerprints--prior to release.
 These methods require modifying the base model and are therefore inapplicable to models that have already been released. \emph{Passive methods}~\citep{gubri2024trap,nikolic2025model,wu2025gradient,yoon2025intrinsic,ren2025cotsrf,pasquini2025llmmap}, by contrast, avoid altering the base model and instead design prompts to elicit inherent behaviors that can be compared between the base and suspect models.
 For instance, some approaches measure agreement over large pools of randomly sampled prompts~\citep{nikolic2025model}, while others craft prompts to expose lexical, stylistic, or reasoning patterns~\citep{pasquini2025llmmap,ren2025cotsrf}.
-However, such fingerprints may inadvertently match models derived from different bases or fail to persist under post-processing such as post-training or quantization, leading to false positives and false negatives.
-Moreover, most prior work assumes either full white-box access to parameters of the suspect model~\citep{wu2025gradient,yoon2025intrinsic} or the most restrictive black-box access to its API~\citep{gubri2024trap,nikolic2025model,ren2025cotsrf,pasquini2025llmmap}.
-The practically important gray-box setting--where the suspect model's API exposes per-token log-likelihoods--remains largely unexplored.